guyinatuxedo/nightmare/modules/25-heap/Readme.md

 [+] Found 0 chunks in 0 large non-empty bins.
 ```

 So we can see that we allocated and freed 8 chunks of size `0x20` (`0x10` from size requested, and `0x10` from heap metadata).
-The first seven of these chunks ended up in the tcache, since the tcache has a list for those size.
-After that list was filled up with seven chunks, the eight chunk we tried to free ended up in the fast bin, since there is a list for its size.
+The first seven of these chunks ended up in the tcache, since the tcache has a list for that particular size (`0x10`).
+After that list was filled up with seven chunks, the eighth chunk we tried to free ended up in the fast bin, since there is a list for its size.

 Also just to emphasize that the `0x7` chunk limit is just per list of the tcache, not total chunks in the entire tcache bin, we can see here that the tcache holds `14` chunks across two separate bins: